 Research has proven a "summer learning slide" takes place for students every year, this slide being more drastic for those students who are economically disadvantaged or who are already behind their peers in reading and math.
 An effective program can help struggling students bridge the achievement gap.
 Expedited learning can also be used during the school year to catch new students up on a program that their peers have already been using, give struggling students another opportunity to build their skills, and for students with prolonged absenses from health or family related concerns.

-Reading Horizons is uniquely positioned to provide a premier learning solution to your school or district at this time.
+Reading Horizons is uniquely positioned to provide a premier learning solution to your school or district.
 For over 35 years, we have created and combined both digital and classroom resources to provide engaging reading instruction that is based on the science of reading.
-During COVID-19 school closures, we worked around the clock to adapt all of our resources into practical solutions for virtual learning.

 TALK WITH YOUR REPRESENTATIVE